 All you need is a 2 lb bag of frozen sweet peas, 5-6 scallions, lots of fresh dill, and extra virgin olive oil.
-A couple of veggie bouillon cubes (always palm oil-free) or broth, sea salt, and freshly ground pepper and that's it.
-This recipe yields about 6 servings if you are serving araka as a main dish, and 8-10 if it is a side dish to a protein.
+A couple of veggie bouillon cubes (always palm oil-free) or broth, sea salt, and freshly ground pepper, and that’s it.
+This recipe yields about six servings if you serve araka as a main dish and 8-10 if it is a side dish.

 How to make araka